-- You have two or more migraine headaches each month.
+- You have two or more migraines each month.

 - You’ve tried unsuccessfully to treat and prevent your headaches with a variety of medications.

-- You don’t think your migraine headaches are well controlled.
+- You don’t think your migraines are well controlled.

 Please contact us to determine your eligibility for migraine treatment.

 All patients should have a thorough evaluation by a neurologist to determine the potential need for operative intervention.
-It is been reported that approximately 40% of patients have complete relief of a migraine symptoms and up to another 40% have a greater than 50% reduction in their migraine incidents.
+It has been reported that approximately 40% of patients have complete relief of migraine symptoms and up to another 40% have a greater than 50% reduction in their migraine incidents.

 Learn more about nerve decompression, the life-changing approach to migraine headache treatment, by scheduling a consultation with Dr. Abramson.